restarian/bracket_print/doc/options.md

 **compression** - *[number, 1,..4]*, default: 2

 * The compression level of the Object serializations.
 Lower numbers create more spacious formatting.
 Level four removes all white space and new lines from the Object.
-Level one will create an overly spacious output.

 **indentation_string** - *[string]*, default: "    "

 * The string to use as one indentation.
 A non-white-space value will be colorized by the style map indent value.
-The denote_space, denote_tab, and denote_line values in the platform style map will be applied to this before it is used.
+The *denote_space*, *denote_tab*, and *denote_line* values in the platform style map will be applied to this before it is used.

 **platform** - *[string]*, default: (typeof require == "function" && require.isBrowser === false || typeof module === "object" && typeof module.exports === "object" ) && "terminal" || "browser",